Hi and welcome to the Humanities Department page!

 Year 7

 The Year 7 Humanities program has two History units beginning in Term 1.
 Students acquire the skills and knowledge to study the discipline of History via a unit titled 'Investigating the Ancient Past'.
-Over the remainder of the semester, students then undertake two distinct investigations of ancient civilizations - Egypt and China.
+Over the remainder of the semester, students then undertake two distinct investigations of ancient civilizations - Egypt and Deep Time History of Australia.

 Students also study Geography in Terms 3 and 4.
 Water and the World examines issues such as access to water and the sustainable use of this precious resource, while Place and Liveability examines the significance of geographic areas to people and communities, according to a number of criteria.

 Students will also study Civics in Term 2 with a unit entitled "Australia's legal and political systems in a diverse society".
-For the first time in 2024, students will then undertake an Economics and Business unit as a term rotation.
+Our students will continue to experience an Economics and Business unit as a term rotation.

 Year 8